juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

 ## A Summary about Prophet:
 Facebook's research team has come up with an easier implementation of forecasting through it's new library called Prophet.
 According to some analysts that prophet can produce high quality forecasting data.
 This is one of the reasons why Facebook's research team came to an easily approachable way for using advanced concepts for time series forecasting and the Python users.
 For further reading, please refer to  [Prophet Blog](https://research.fb.com/prophet-forecasting-at-scale/).
-Prophet's team main goal is to to make it easier for experts and non-experts to make high quality forecasts that keep up with demand.
+Prophet's team main goal is to make it easier for experts and non-experts to make high quality forecasts that keep up with demand.

 # Background
-We'll be analyzing stock data related to Amazon (online retail stocks), Tesla ( Electric vehicles), S&P 500 for the period of July 2018 to November 2021.
-The main reason for selecting Amazon stock in this analysis is due to its popularity being known as one of the top pick among U.S. Internet Stocks.
+Three stock data related to Amazon (online retail stocks), Tesla ( Electric vehicles), S&P 500 for the period of July 2018 to November 2021 will be analysed in this stock analysis.
+The main reason for selecting Amazon stock is due to its popularity being known as one of the top pick among U.S. Internet Stocks.
 According to Goldman Sachs Group Inc., Amazon is poised to outperform in 2022 as it benefits from resurgent growth in a range of markets, including e-commerce, cloud computing and advertising.
-Next, in a fast-changing world Tesla has gained massive stock growth and now sports a market capitalisation of $777 billion.
+Next, in a fast-changing world, Tesla that achieved a massive stock growth has sports a market capitalisation of $1.137 Trillion, resulting in the world's 6th most valuable company is selected for comparison purposes.
+Thirdly, S&P 500 is used as a benchmark in this analysis due to its central advantage being the wide market breadth of the large-cap companies included in the index.
+The index can provide a broad view of the economic health of the United States.

+In addition to its broad scope, another advantage of the S&P 500 is that components of the index are updated on a quarterly basis.
+A committee determines which companies to include in the index.
+The factors considered include a market capitalization in excess of $6.1 billion, a public float of at least 50 percent, headquarters in the U.S., adequate liquidity and financial viability.

 # Part 1: Import various libraries and dependencies